bvarner/varnerized_prusa_i3/README.md

 # Varnerized Prusa i3 3D Printer Clone

-This is a project to produce a 3d printer based upon the (very excellent) work of Mr. Prusa.
+This is a project to produce a 3d printer based upon the (very excellent) work of Mr. Josef Prusa.
 I'm a huge fan.

 I recently got some hands-on time with a Prusa i3 MK2 (the office got one).
-After playing with the Prusa at work, I found some guides online for building your own, inspired by their design.
+After playing with the machine at work, I found some guides online for building your own inspired by their design.
 Specifically, [Tom's Dolly Build](https://toms3d.org/2017/02/23/building-cheapest-possible-prusa-i3-mk2/) was highly inspiring.

-I'm willing to sacrifice _some_ asthetics, a bit of performance, and the 'ease' of pre-integration for the sake of cost cutting.
+I'm willing to sacrifice _some_ asthetics, a bit of performance, the 'ease' of pre-integration, and get an education for the sake of cost cutting.
 As in the early heady days of the PC industry... building a 'clone' from imported components is cheaper than purchasing the fully assembled and configured machine.

 ## Goal of the project.

-To clone a Prusa i3 with very similar mechanics, using import parts and more-modular electronics.
+To clone a Prusa i3 with very similar mechanics, using import parts and cheaper, more-modular electronics.
 My initial budget for the build is $225.

 This isn't just an attempt to build a clone and leave it alone.
 In keeping with the RepRap / Prusa mentality, my desire is to build a device that allows for replicating / designing / implementing more advanced subsequent generations.